Walk-In Tub: Complete Guide For Safe Comfortable Bathing At Home

 • A seat at chair height

-While taller than traditional tubs, a walk-in tub usually fits into a standard bathtub footprint.
+While taller than traditional tubs, a walk-in tub usually fits into a standard bathtub footprint and includes built-in grab bars for seniors.

 “Over 80% of bathroom injuries among seniors happen during tub entry and exit.
 A walk-in tub eliminates that dangerous climb and replaces it with safe, easy access.”